gabeweng/gabeweng.github.io/_posts/2020-05-16-data-augmentation-for-nlp.md

 ## 5. Instance Crossover Augmentation
 This technique was introduced by [Luque](https://arxiv.org/abs/1909.11241) in his paper on sentiment analysis for TASS 2019.
 It is inspired by the chromosome crossover operation that happens in genetics.
-In the method, a tweet are divided into two halves and two random tweets of the same polarity(i.e. positive/negative) have their halves swapped.
+In the method, a tweet is divided into two halves and two random tweets of the same polarity(i.e. positive/negative) have their halves swapped.
 The hypothesis is that even though the result will be ungrammatical and semantically unsound, the new text will still preserve the sentiment.

 ![Instance Crossover Augmentation](/images/nlp-aug-instance-crossover.png){: .align-center}

-This technique had no impact on the accuracy but helped with the F1 score in the paper showing that it helps minority classes such as Neutral class with fewer tweets.
+This technique had no impact on the accuracy but helped with the F1 score in the paper showing that it helps minority classes such as the Neutral class with fewer tweets.

 ![Instance Crossover Augmentation Impact on F1](/images/nlp-aug-instance-crossover-result.png){: .align-center}

 ## 6. Syntax-tree Manipulation
 This technique has been used in the paper by [Coulombe](https://arxiv.org/abs/1812.04718).
-The idea is to parse and generate the dependency tree of the original sentence, transform it using rules and generate a paraphrased sentence.
+The idea is to parse and generate the dependency tree of the original sentence, transform it using rules, and generate a paraphrased sentence.
 For example, one transformation that doesn't change the meaning of the sentence is the transformation from active voice to the passive voice of sentence and vice versa.

 ![Syntax Tree Manipulation for Voice Change](/images/nlp-aug-syntax-tree-manipulation.png){: .align-center}

 ## 7. MixUp for Text
 Mixup is a simple yet effective image augmentation technique introduced by [Zhang et al.](https://arxiv.org/abs/1710.09412) in 2017.
 The idea is to combine two random images in a mini-batch in some proportion to generate synthetic examples for training.
 For images, this means combining image pixels of two different classes.
 It acts as a form of regularization during training.

 ![Original Mixup Algorithm for Vision](/images/nlp-aug-mixup-image.png){: .align-center}

 Bringing this idea to NLP, [Guo et al.](https://arxiv.org/abs/1905.08941) modified Mixup to work with text.
 They propose two novel approaches for applying Mixup to text:

 - **wordMixup**:
 In this method, two random sentences in a mini-batch are taken and they are zero-padded to the same length.
 Then, their word embeddings are combined in some proportion.
 The resulting word embedding is passed to the usual flow for text classification.
 The cross-entropy loss is calculated for both the labels of the original text in the given proportion.

 ![Mixup on Word Embeddings](/images/nlp-aug-wordmixup.png){: .align-center}

 - **sentMixup**:
 In this method, two sentences are taken and they are zero-padded to the same length.
 Then, their word embeddings are passed through LSTM/CNN encoder and we take the last hidden state as sentence embedding.
 These embeddings are combined in a certain proportion and then passed to the final classification layer.
 The cross-entropy loss is calculated based on both the labels of original sentences in the given proportion.

 ![Mixup on Sentence Embeddings](/images/nlp-aug-sentmixup.png){: .align-center}

 ## 8. Generative Methods